Rage Against the Machine: 2016–2019: Prophets of Rage

-2019–2024: Second reunion, Rock and Roll Hall of Fame induction and third disbandment
+2019–2024: Second reunion, Rock and Roll Hall of Fame induction, and third disbandment

-On November 1, 2019, it was reported that Rage Against the Machine were reuniting for their first shows in nine years in the spring of 2020, including two appearances at that year's Coachella Valley Music and Arts Festival.
+On November 1, 2019, it was reported that Rage Against the Machine were reuniting for their first shows in nine years in spring 2020, including two appearances at that year's Coachella Valley Music and Arts Festival.
 On November 25, 2019, an alleged leaked tour poster made its way online indicating the band would be going on a world tour throughout 2020.
-This was later debunked by Australian-based publication Wall of Sound who broke the news that a concert poster troll photoshopped and released it online as a prank.
+This was later debunked by Australian publication Wall of Sound, which broke the news that a concert poster troll photoshopped and released it online as a prank.

 On February 10, 2020, Rage Against the Machine announced more worldwide dates for the 2020 reunion tour, now named the Public Service Announcement Tour.
 It was scheduled to run from March 26 through September 12, making it the band's first full-length world tour in 20 years, after they completed the promotional cycle for their third album The Battle of Los Angeles.
 The supporting act on all shows but Chicago would be rap duo Run the Jewels.
-On March 12, 2020, the band postponed the first leg of the reunion tour due to the COVID-19 pandemic; this tour was eventually postponed to the summer of 2021.
+On March 12, 2020, the band postponed the first leg of the reunion tour due to the COVID-19 pandemic; this tour was eventually postponed to summer 2021.

-On May 1, 2020, the band announced that they had rescheduled the remaining dates of their reunion tour to 2021.
-They were also due to headline the Reading and Leeds Festivals, which would have been Rage Against the Machine's first UK appearance in ten years, but it was announced on May 12, 2020, that the festival was cancelled.
-Despite having rescheduled all of their tour dates, Rage Against the Machine was initially still scheduled to play Coachella Valley Music and Arts Festival, which had been postponed from April to October 2020 before it was officially cancelled that June.
+On May 1, 2020, the band announced that they had rescheduled the remaining dates of the reunion tour to 2021.
+They were also due to headline the Reading and Leeds Festivals, which would have been Rage Against the Machine's first UK appearance in 10 years, but it was announced on May 12, 2020, that the festival was canceled.
+Despite having rescheduled all of their tour dates, Rage Against the Machine was initially still scheduled to play Coachella, which had been postponed from April to October 2020 before it was officially canceled that June.
 On April 8, 2021, it was announced that the Public Service Announcement Tour had once again been rescheduled to the spring and summer of 2022.

 By June 11, 2020, every Rage Against the Machine album had entered the top 30 of Apple Music's Rock Albums chart, and their debut album had entered the Billboard Top 200 at number 174.
 The resurgence of interest in the band's music and politics was widely attributed to renewed worldwide Black Lives Matter protests following the murder of George Floyd in Minneapolis by law enforcement.